ibm-cloud-docs/AnalyticsEngine/granting-permissions-to-users.md

 5. Under the Access section, expand **Services** and select the following values.

- To assign access at a Resource Group level:
+ To assign access at a resource group level:

 	a.
-Assign access to: Select **Resource Group**.
+Assign access to: Select **Resource group**.

 	b.
-Resource Group: Choose a resource group to grant access to.
+Resource group: Choose a resource group to which to grant access.

 	c.
 Assign access to a resource group: Select the level of access you want to provide.